ESS: Learning Event-based Semantic Segmentation from Still Images: Approach

 \subsection{Network Overview}

 In a first step, we convert an event stream $\mathcal{E}$ to a sequence of grid-like representations~\cite{Gehrig19iccv}, such as \emph{voxel grids}~\cite{Zhu19cvpr} $\mathbf{V}_k$.
-Each voxel grid is constructed from non-overlapping windows $\mathcal{E}_k$ each with a fixed number of events
+Each voxel grid is constructed from non-overlapping windows with a fixed number of events, see supplementary for more details.
+Next, we produce a recurrent, multi-scale embedding $\mathbf{z}_\text{event}$, with